Hunt continues for suspect Abdul Ezedi a week after Clapham chemical attack

 Under sexual offences laws, victims are granted lifelong anonymity unless they waive this right and choose to be identified.

-Questions continue to swirl around how Ezedi came to be granted asylum in the UK despite his conviction, amid suggestions a tribunal judge ruled in favour of his claim after a priest confirmed he had converted to Christianity and was reportedly “wholly committed” to his new religion.
+Questions remain over how Ezedi came to be granted asylum in the UK despite his conviction, amid suggestions a tribunal judge ruled in favour of his claim after a priest confirmed he had converted to Christianity and was reportedly “wholly committed” to his new religion.
 It is understood the priest in question was not Roman Catholic or from the Church of England.

 On Tuesday, the diocese of Newcastle, in the Church of England, confirmed it had found “no evidence” of Ezedi “attending any of our churches, or being supported by our clergy in any asylum application”.